Employee Resignation Announcement (with Email Samples)

 • “While we are sad to see you go, it has been great working with you.
 We wish you nothing but the best at your new job.”

-• “Congratulations on your new job, we appreciate everything you have done for this company and our door will always be open.”
+• “Congratulations on your new job.
+We appreciate everything you have done for this company, and our door will always be open.”

 • “We’ve learned a lot from you while working together over the past (Number) years.
 We will sure miss you here and appreciate all the hard work you have put in.”